Northern Cape - Namakwa

 Afrikaans is the most spoken language in this region.
 The area also has major cultural and historical significance, as the traditional African Koisan and Nama people originate from this region.
 There are a number of villages and tourist attractions which preserve and showcase the ancient traditions and skills of these tribes.

-Below is a listing of camp sites in Namakwa Region of the Northern Cape.
+Below is a listing of camping and caravan sites in the Namakwa Region of the Northern Cape Province.

 We are constantly on the lookout for more camping sites in this area.

 Please let us know if we are missing any camping sites, and we will include them in our listings.
 You can send us an email at